 How to Claim the Orphan Drug Tax Credit

 Claiming the ODTC (and the R&D tax credit) requires an in-depth determination of qualified expenses, which is best left to tax professionals.
-Contact STRIKE to speak with our industry experts and see how you can realize significant savings to reinvest in your company’s next new treatment or cure.
+Contact Strike to speak with our industry experts and see how you can reduce the cost of developing your company’s next new treatment or cure.